Yaaqoub/SurveyApp/README.md

 ![login](/images/login.png)

 Next you will be taken to the administrator dashboard where you can enter a new question and edit or delete previous survey questions.
+You might want to populate the question survey

 ![dashboard](/images/dashboard.png)